Singular-Genomics/G4X-helpers/docs/installation/docker.md

 ```bash
 docker system prune -a
 ```
+Note: It removes all unused images, not just this project’s images

 For more general information on how to utilize the features of CLI Docker, please refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).